AKlein920/OutOrInApp_Frontend/README.md

 ## User Stories

-- [ ] When a user accesses the page, they should be prompted for a type of food (i.e. 'Chinese') OR a keyword (i.e. 'guacamole', 'chicken', etc.).
+- [ ] When a user accesses the page, they should choose from the following options:

-- [ ] The user will be returned search results matching their query - using the food2fork API, which will query for recipes matching the search criteria

-- [ ] The user will see: recipe title, recipe url, and photo url
+  1. Sign Up
+  1. Log In

+  There are other buttons, but they will not be functional until the user logs in.

-- [ ] The user will be able to add places and recipes as bookmarks
+ - [ ] After the user logs in, the user is able to view all added recipes, edit recipes, delete recipes, delete the user account, or add more recipes.

+- [ ] When the user adds a recipe, the user is returned with the recipe, a form under it with the recipe's values as placeholders, and two buttons: one for updating and one for deleting.